G-Core/product-documentation/documentation/waap/api-discovery-and-protection/configure-api-access-with-reserved-tags.md

 #### Ignore sensitive data exposure detection

-You can notify the WAAP of legitimate personally identifiable information (PII) exposure in a request’s response and exclude it from our <a href="https://gcore.com/docs/waap/waap-policies/waf-and-owasp-top-threats" target="_blank">Sensitive data exposure</a> policy.
-Such information includes phone numbers, social security numbers (SSN), email addresses, or credit card numbers (CCN).
+You can notify the WAAP of any legitimate exposure of personally identifiable information (PII) in a request's response, such as social security numbers, credit card numbers, emails, and phone numbers.
+You can also exclude the request from being affected by the sensitive data exposure policy, which encompasses broader sensitive data exposures like confidential organizational data or code leaks.

+Check our <a href="https://gcore.com/docs/waap/waap-policies/waf-and-owasp-top-threats" target="_blank">WAF and OWASP top threats</a> policy group for details.

 This means that you can still benefit from the protection of sensitive data leakage while allowing legitimate resources to collect user information without being interrupted by WAAP.